bombillazo/custom-bash-script/README.md

 # custom-bash-scripts

-Series of functions, aliases and shortcuts for bash shell (running on MacOS).
-Each fucntion has a brief description of its functionality.
+Series of functions, aliases and shortcuts for bash shell (tested on MacOS).

 ## Tools